rertzer/kfs/README.md

 - For debugging, you can start a gdb session.
 - GDB will run in a separate window.
-- A default breakpoint is put on kernel_main.
+- A default breakpoint is set on kernel_main.
 - `make debug`

 # terminal